 Inhabitants are, among other things, occupied with agriculture, so in Nea Peramos you can buy an excellent wine and olive oil.

-The biggest advantage of Nea Peramos is vicinity to Amolofi beach, a little over one kilometer from the very center.
+The biggest advantage of Nea Peramos in the vicinity of Amolofi beach, a little over one kilometer from the very center.
 Amolofi is one of the most beautiful beaches of northern Greece, it's 3km long, with like flour fine golden sand.
-In some parts it's over 50 meters wide.
+In some parts, it's over 50 meters wide.
 It consists of three parts with numerous modern bars with plenty of chairs and umbrellas, as well as large, covered free parking lots.
 Of course, you can also bring your umbrellas and beach chairs or towels.
 The beach is mostly with long shoal and it's ideal for families with small children, yet it's sufficiently long so that everyone can find an appropriate part, depending on wishes and needs for shoal or depth for swimming.
-Because of sand dunes this beach is a haven for young children.
+Because of sand dunes, this beach is a haven for young children.

 On the beach there are organized water sports, nets for beach volleyball, toys for children and various music.

 Fine sand combined with crystal clear water and turquoise color seems very exotic.
-Every year thousands of people visit this beach, so if you want as less crowds as possible, you should pick first part of Amolofi beach, the closest to Nea Peramos.
+Every year thousands of people visit this beach, so if you want as fewer crowds as possible, you should pick the first part of Amolofi beach, the closest to Nea Peramos.

 Since 2006, it's the holder of Blue Flag due to clean water and tidiness.
 Beach chairs and umbrellas at the beach bars are obtained free of charge with a drink ordered.
 If the weather conditions are favorable, the beach offers a beautiful view of the blue Aegean, but also Thassos island and Athos peninsula.
 Between Amolofi beach and Nea Peramos, there is a peninsula Vrasida with a lot of small wild coves interesting for diving and isolation.
 The bays are mostly rocky, except for one that has fine sand, and a lot of campers go there.